 Ever since Donald Trump was elected as the President of the US and The UK has tightened its Visa norms, Canada has been seeing a jump in the number of students applying to Canadian Business Schools.
 For instance, the University of Toronto’s Rotman School of Management has 56 Indians out of the 350 students in the class of 2019.

 Thanks to the increasing interest from this region, several business schools are queuing up to entice the best students from this region by offering scholarships and fellowships to make the offers more interesting.
 Here’s a look at some of the scholarships you may be eligible for when you apply for an MBA degree here in Canada.

 Rotman School of Management:

-- Regional Awards: Every year, a student from one of the mentioned countries including India is eligible to receive $ 50,000 under the Rotman Regional Scholarship program.
+- Regional Awards: Every year, a student from one of the mentioned countries including India is eligible to receive $ 50,000 under the Rotman MBA Scholarship program.
 This was designed to bring about a more balanced distribution of candidates in the program.
+They also provide

 - JN TATA Endowment for Higher Education of Indians provides a scholarship based on the decision of the trust and this can amount up to a total of ₹.
 10,00,000.